Orb-Workshop/bundledeuch/README.md

 ### Scriptedeuch

 [scriptedeuch](https://github.com/Orb-Workshop/scriptedeuch) is
-included as a dependency as an optional CS2 library.
+included as a dependency.
+It is an optional CS2 library.

 ### Watch-mode